mohdShahwan/usepopcorn/README.md

 # React Mini Project: usePopcorn

 This mini project is a React application called "usePopcorn" that allows users to explore and search for their favorite movies.
-The application uses React hooks (states and effects), and API integration.
+The application uses React hooks (states, effects, and custom effects), and API integration.

 ## Project Description